Founders-of-Antioch/Founders-of-Antioch/README.md

 `npm run start:watch`

 for the back-end.

+#### Making Changes

+For the front-end, it should automatically reload anytime you save a change.
+The server will do this too, but sometimes when you make changes that reference another file, you have to stop and run

+`cd server && tsc`

+to build again.
+However, the start-dev script will automatically build for you, so you can restart that as well.
+If anyone knows a way around this, feel free to make an issue and a PR =).

 See each of the README's in the two folers (`server` and `front-end`) for more details.